OmegaPointZero/BugTraq/README.md

-# node-express-mongoose-boilerplate
+# BugTraq

-A Boilerplate for creating Node.js apps with Express.js and MongoDB via Mongoose
+A Bug Tracking application to make managing bugs and projects easier, both for developers and project managers.

+### Features

++ Coming Soon

+## API Documentation

++ Coming Soon